WHO I AM

 MY VISION

 The reality is that for too many of us making it to eighteen and/or sustaining a healthy and happy family is a luxury.
-It can sometimes feel that our city has been built only for those who already have a secure and stable place in it-from our lack of investment in youth and families to our lack of safe and affordable housing to struggling businesses who are still recovering from a global pandemic.
-As your alderwoman, I am daring to ask for your support in moving our city to do better for all of us.
+It can sometimes feel that our city has been built only for those who already have a secure and stable place in it - from our lack of investment in youth and families, to our lack of safe and affordable housing, to struggling businesses who are still recovering from a global pandemic.
+As your alderwoman, I am daring to ask for your continued support in moving our city to do better for all of us.

 Make your voice heard.